docsforadobe/after-effects-plugin-guide/docs/effect-details/iteration-suites.rst

 Iteration Suites
 ################################################################################

 Effects often iterate over all pixels in an image, filtering each one.
-By taking advantage of After Effects’ iteration suites, you make it possible for After Effects to sub-allocate your task to as many processors are present, taking advantage of hardware-specific acceleration.
+By taking advantage of After Effects' iteration suites, you make it possible for After Effects to sub-allocate your task to as many processors are present, taking advantage of hardware-specific acceleration.

 After Effects will also manage progress reporting and user cancellation automatically.